RimuEirnarn/sqlite_database/README.md

 I will (always) try to bring more simplifications and others that could be done with SQL in general.

 > [!WARNING]
-> This project as per version number (<1.0) is not either efficient (in term of memory usage) and speed.
+> This project as per version number (<1.0) is not either efficient (in term of memory usage) and fast.
 If you found a serious problem, please let us know.

 ## Installation